Rapper 21 Savage Has Been Arrested By ICE And May Face Deportation

 It definitely hasn’t been a great weekend for rappers in Atlanta.
 On Saturday, February 2, Bow Wow was arrested on battery charges after getting into a fight with his ex-girlfriend, as previously reported by the Inquisitr.

-Now, another ATL-based rapper is in trouble with the law.
-21 Savage was arrested by U.S. Immigration and Customs Enforcement (ICE) on Sunday, February 3, based on the fact that the rapper wasn’t born in the United States.
+Now, another ATL-based artist is in trouble with the law.
+Rapper 21 Savage was arrested by U.S. Immigration and Customs Enforcement (ICE) on Sunday, February 3, based on the fact that he wasn’t born in the United States.
 According to reports coming from the Atlanta Journal-Constitution and Fox News, 21 Savage — whose real name is Sha Yaa Bin Abraham-Joseph — is actually from the United Kingdom and has overstayed his visa.

-The 26-year-old was reported taken into custody in a “targeted operation,” ICE spokesman Brian Cox told the AJC.
+The 26-year-old was reportedly taken into custody in a “targeted operation,” ICE spokesman Brian Cox told the AJC.
 The rapper has been placed in “removal proceedings before the federal immigration courts,” he added.

 A spokesperson for ICE also told CNN that 21 Savage’s claims about being from Atlanta are completely fake.
-He reportedly entered the United States in 2005 on a non-immigrant visa, that was only valid for another year after the date of his initial entry.
+He reportedly entered the United States in 2005 on a non-immigrant visa, that was only valid for one year after the date of his initial entry.

 “His whole public persona is false,” the spokesperson said.
 “He actually came to the U.S. from the U.K. as a teen and overstayed his visa.”